Promoting British values at Joy Lane Primary School

 The DfE has recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The school’s stated ethos demonstrates how these values underpin the life of the school:
+Our Co-operative Trust Values demonstrates how the British Values underpin the life of the school:

 - To enable pupils to develop their self-knowledge, self-esteem and self-confidence;

-- To enable pupils to distinguish right from wrong and to respect the civil and criminal law of England;
+- To enable pupils to distinguish right from wrong and to respect the civil and criminal law of Britain;

 - To encourage pupils to accept responsibility for their behaviour, show initiative, and to understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely;

-- To enable pupils to acquire a broad general knowledge of and respect for public institutions and services in England;
+- To enable pupils to acquire a broad general knowledge of and respect for public institutions and services in Britain;

 - To further tolerance and harmony between different cultural traditions by enabling pupils to acquire an appreciation of and respect for their own and other cultures;